 Leanne is a local Accountant, Wealth and Business Advisor with a strong background in family and small business.
 Since gaining her degree and FCPA qualifications, Leanne has 21 years professional accounting experience to her credit.

 Bree commenced with the BFVG Cooperative in 2010 and was appointed to the roles of Managing Director and Secretary of the Cooperative in March 2016.
 Bree's skillsets are advocacy, project management, industry liaison, corporate governance and communication.

 Andreas is a second generation horticulturalist in partnership with family operating on a 50ha farm just outside of Bundaberg.

 His family has been farming for 30 years and are currently growing Mangoes and a variety of small crops.

 Having returned to the industry in 2011, Andreas is keen to see the younger generations being more involved and proactive in the direction of the horticulture industry.

 Andreas is also motivated to see the future of the industry brighten, promoting the youth to see farming as a fruitful career.

-Stacey has recently been welcomed as an independent board director at BFVG and brings a broad experience based skill set to our organisation.
-She is Austsafe Supers' Central Queensland regional manager and is both passionate about your superannuation and the Agriculture Industry.
+Stacey continues to sit as an independent board director at BFVG and brings a broad experience based skill set to our organisation.